 IFF is fully committed to our partners.
-We provide tangible and intangible support to our implementing partners to cultivate increased impact and purposeful engagement.
+We provide tangible and intangible support to our implementing partners to cultivate trust, purposeful engagement and increased impact.

-IFF is deeply invested in the philanthropic community.
+IFF is deeply invested in collaborating in order to evolve and develop community.
 We actively build relationships with our partners as well as other implementing organizations and funding partners.
-We facilitate relationships between funders in the sector and foster networks.
+We facilitate relationships in the sector and foster networks.

 IFF is dedicated to pursuing continuous learning to improve our organization and to enhance our work.
 We actively share our knowledge with our partners and our networks.

 IFF values diversity of opinion, approach, perspective and background.
-We believe that a global perspective and equality and justice are essential to our work.
+We believe that an understanding of a global perspective and issues of equality and justice are essential to our work.

-IFF promotes transparency and honesty in ourselves and in our relationships.
+IFF intentionally promotes transparency and honesty in ourselves and in our relationships.

 WHO WE ARE